ritesh-sambhe/MyHandsOnProjects/AWS Scalable Serverless Web Backend.md

 #4th Policy- Lambda-Read-SQS
 ![image](https://github.com/ritesh-sambhe/MyHandsOnProjects/assets/144586067/872f5cb5-9912-4e9a-9b1c-fc7bed4e0a42)

-# Creating Roles, in Total 3-Roles We Are Creating Roles as Mentioned Below.
+# Creating Roles, in Total 3-Roles We Are Creating, as Mentioned Below.

 Creating IAM roles and attaching policies to the roles Because AWS follows the principle of least privilege, we recommend that you provide role-based access to only the AWS resources that are required to perform a task.
 In this step, you create IAM roles and attach policies to the roles.